September 28, 2022

 It was noon by the time I arrived at a little speck of a town called Pebdueles.
 A dozen or more of my fellow pilgrims were already sitting outside an albergue and patronizing the adjoining store that was selling cold sandwiches.

 Of course, taking this preventive measure of putting on all my wet weather gear only meant that the light rain immediately stopped once I got walking.
 The gray storm clouds that had loomed over me during lunch disappeared entirely.
-And the sky suddenly turned clear and blue with the sun was beating down on me.
+And the sky suddenly turned clear and blue, with the sun beating down on me.

 I realize how silly this all this weather talk must sound to the average person reading my trail journal.
 It must seem as if I am completely obsessed.
-Or that I’m always focused the potential for rain.

 But here’s the wild thing.
 With the exception of Saturday (where it literally poured on me all day long without a single break), none of the days have been nearly as rainy as the forecast actually predicted.
 It’s only rained on and off.
 Sometime hard.
 Sometimes lightly.
 And often the afternoons were dry for hours at a time.

 Of course, this unpredictability has me questioning tomorrow’s forecast too.
-Am I taking a zero in Llanes for no reason?
+Am I taking a “zero” in Llanes for no reason?
 Is there really going to be an inch or more of rainfall tomorrow?
 Or is this just some big hoax by the meteorological folks to scare us into watching the forecast so they can continue to stay relevant?

 HOLY COW